 Your event should be thoughtful and possibly have a theme.
 You want your brand to seem personal and friendly, not detached or stuck up.
 Events are a great way to make your brand seem more personable.

 At these events, make sure your brand logo is highly visible at all times.
 You want people to draw a clear association between the fun party that's going on and your brand.
 Anything you give out should have your company's logo on it, but any freebies are recommended.

 Events are a great way to draw attention to your company's campaigns and contests.
 Speaking of contests:

-Contests are a great fun of promotional advertising.
+Contests are a great form of promotional advertising.
 Contests directly engage your customers by giving them a chance to win something.